In-the-Flow Agentic System Optimization for Effective Planning and Tool Use: Conclusion

 \section{Conclusion}

 We presented \model, a trainable, \emph{in-the-flow} agentic system that coordinates four specialized modules via an evolving memory and optimizes its planner directly \emph{inside} the multi-turn loop.
 To enable stable on-policy learning under long-horizon, sparse-reward settings, we introduced Flow-GRPO, which \emph{converts} multi-turn RL into a sequence of tractable \emph{single-turn} policy updates by \emph{broadcasting} a single, verifiable trajectory-level outcome to every turn and stabilizing credit assignment with group-normalized advantages.
 Comprehensive experiments show that \model achieves strong cross-domain performance, surpassing specialized baselines and even larger proprietary models.
 In-depth analyses confirm improved planning and tool-calling reliability, along with positive scaling trends in model size and allowed turn budgets.
-Future research will focus on extending in-the-flow optimization to other modules, incorporating more fine-grained reward signals, and scaling the framework to tackle more complex, open-ended tasks.